Middleware

 import { InvalidMiddlewareInteractionError } from '@pikku/core/errors'

-export const cookieParser = pikkuMiddleware(async (services, interaction, next) => {
+export const cookieParser = pikkuMiddleware(async (services, wire, next) => {

-if (!interaction.http) {
+if (!wire.http) {

 throw new InvalidMiddlewareInteractionError()